Gardner, in his book Creating Minds, says:

 ++++++++++++++++++

+Only individuals still in touch with their childhood experiences could have unraveled these phenomena.
 As the philosopher Alfred North Whitehead said, “It requires a very unusual mind to undertake the analysis of the obvious.”
 The prolific inventor Buckminster Fuller put it more bluntly: “Dare to be naive.”

-Cognitive scientists, who study how information Flows through the brain, tell us that all memory is unconscious before it becomes conscious and that only a very small fraction of what the mind takes in, less than one percent, ever reaches conscious awareness.
+Cognitive scientists, who study how information flows through the brain, tell us that all memory is unconscious before it becomes conscious and that only a very small fraction of what the mind takes in, less than one percent, ever reaches conscious awareness.

 Further, the unconscious speaks to us in ways that go beyond words.
 What the unconscious mind knows includes the deep feelings and rich imagery that constitute the intelligence of the senses.
 We call this kind of knowing intuition.